 - (iv) The Company has not granted any loans or under section 185, made any investment, provide any guarantee or security.
-Hence, the question of reporting under clause 3(iv) of the Order does not arise. - (v) In our opinion and according to the information and explanations given to us, the Company has complied with the directives issued by the Reserve Bank of India and the provisions of sections73 to 76 or any other relevant provisions of the Act and the rules framed there under, to the extent applicable.
+Accordingly the provisions of the clause 3(iv) of the Order are not applicable to the Company. - (v) In our opinion and according to the information and explanations given to us, the Company has complied with the directives issued by the Reserve Bank of India and the provisions of sections 73 to 76 or any other relevant provisions of the Act and the rules framed there under, to the extent applicable.
 We are informed by the Management that no order has been passed by the Company Law Board or National Company Law Tribunal or Reserve Bank of India or any court or any other Tribunal in this regard. - (vi) We have broadly reviewed accounts and records maintained by the Company pursuant to rules made by the Central Government for the maintenance of cost records under Section 148(1) of the Act, in respect of Company's products to which the said rules are made applicable and are of the opinion that, prima facie the prescribed accounts and records have been made and maintained.
-We have, however, not made a detailed examination of records with a view to determine whether they are accurate. - (vii) (a) According to the information and explanations given to us and according to the records of the Company examined by us, in our opinion, the Company is generally regular in depositing with the appropriate authorities undisputed statutory dues including Provident Fund, Employees' State Insurance, Incometax, Sales Tax, According to the information and explanations given to us, no undisputed amounts payable in respect of aforesaid dues were outstanding as at March 31, 2020 for a period of more than 6 months from the date they became payable. - (b) According to the information and explanations given to us, the particulars of statutory dues that have not been deposited on account of disputes are as under:
+We have, however, not made a detailed examination of records with a view to determine whether they are accurate. - (vii) (a) According to the information and explanations given to us and according to the records of the Company examined by us, in our opinion, the Company is generally regular in depositing with the appropriate authorities undisputed statutory dues including Provident Fund, Employees' State Insurance, Incometax, Sales Tax and Goods and Services Tax.
+According to the information and explanations given to us, no undisputed amounts payable in respect of aforesaid dues were outstanding as at March 31, 2021 for a period of more than 6 months from the date they became payable. - (b) According to the information and explanations given to us, the particulars of statutory dues that have not been deposited on account of disputes are as under:

-Sr. No Statutes Nature of Dues Period Amount (₹ In lakhs) Forum where disputes pending

-1 Service Tax (Finance Act 1994) Service Tax and penalty Sep-2013 - May-2015 117.57 CESTAT

-2 Tamil Nadu VAT VAT and penalty.
-2010-2011 7.43 Deputy Commissioner (Commercial tax)

-Act, 2006 2009-2010 0.61 Deputy Commissioner (Appeals)

-2010-2011 0.65 Deputy Commissioner (Appeals)

-2011-2012 1.99 Deputy Commissioner (Appeals)

-2012-2013 1.98 Deputy Commissioner (Appeals)

-2013-2014 10.48 Deputy Commissioner (Appeals)

-2014-2015 2.27 Deputy Commissioner (Appeals)

-2015-2016 3.72 Deputy Commissioner (Appeals)

-2014-2015 1.49 Deputy Commissioner (Appeals)

-2012-2013 1.19 Additional Commissioner

-3 GST Act Refund claim of CVD & SAD 2016-2017 68.96 High Court
+Sr. No Statutes Nature of Dues Period Amount (₹ In lakhs) Forum where disputes pending 1 Service Tax (Finance Act 1994) Service Tax and penalty Sep-2013 - May-2015 117.57 CESTAT 2 Tamil Nadu VAT Act, VAT and penalty.
+2010-2011 7.43 Deputy Commissioner (Commercial tax) 2006 2009-2010 0.61 Deputy Commissioner (Appeals) 2010-2011 0.65 Deputy Commissioner (Appeals) 2011-2012 1.99 Deputy Commissioner (Appeals) 2012-2013 1.98 Deputy Commissioner (Appeals) 2013-2014 10.48 Deputy Commissioner (Appeals) 2014-2015 2.27 Deputy Commissioner (Appeals) 2015-2016 3.72 Deputy Commissioner (Appeals) 2014-2015 1.49 Deputy Commissioner (Appeals) 2012-2013 1.19 Additional Commissioner 3 GST Act Refund claim of CVD & SAD 2016-2017 68.96 High Court ITC disallowed 16.71 Deputy Commissioner (Appeals)